kevinandris/React-concepts/README.md

 #   Project description:
-    This repo is used by me to learn differerent type of hooks in ReactJS.
+    This repo is used by me to learn different type of hooks in ReactJS.

 #   To run the project:
     1) Ensure that the node module is installed.